 Word Smith: Ersatz

 The collateral impact is that things arrive more superficially.
 With that speed comes the risk of phoniness, the likelihood of a cheap substitute for the real thing.
-Think of all of the times that take time: cheese, wine, wisdom, wealth, work, antiques.
+Think of all of the times that take time to age and improve: cheese, wine, wisdom, wealth, work, antiques, legacies.

 Ersatz, whether pronounced ‘er-satz or ‘er-zats, is a great word that fits into the fierce rush to immediacy.
 How many circumstances can you think of where falseness became the substitute to truth, because of the rush to judgment?